hasandg/Spring_Boot_Cloud_Security/README.md

-# Spring_Cloud_Security

-in PhotoAppApiUsers project gateway.ip config must use current gateway ip otherwise 403 error will get!!!
+In the PhotoAppApiUsers project, ensure that the 'gateway.ip' configuration is set to the current gateway IP address.
+Failure to do so will result in a 403 Forbidden error when attempting to access the application.